-Andrés Bonifacio founded the Katipunan secret society on July 7, 1892, mobilizing a mass-based revolution against Spanish rule through a network that grew to over 30,000 members.
+Andrés Bonifacio founded the Katipunan secret society on July 7, 1892, mobilizing over 30,000 members for a mass-based revolution against Spanish rule.
 He ignited the Philippine Revolution in August 1896 with the Cry of Pugad Lawin, where rebels tore their community tax certificates.
-Bonifacio's leadership was rooted in his position as the Supremo of the Katipunan, not in formal military training or elite social standing.
-A common misunderstanding frames him solely as a fiery revolutionary; his writings reveal a structured political thinker who envisioned a sovereign Tagalog republic.
-His execution in 1897 by rivals within the revolutionary movement cemented his status as a martyr of national unity.
-Bonifacio's legacy provides a foundational, populist counterpoint to the later revolutionary government.
-He is the enduring symbol of direct, people-powered insurrection in Filipino identity.
+As Supremo of the Katipunan, his leadership drew not on military training or elite status but on organizing power.
+His writings reveal a structured political thinker who envisioned a sovereign Tagalog republic.
+Rivals within the revolutionary movement executed him in 1897.
+Bonifacio endures as the symbol of direct, people-powered insurrection in Filipino identity.

 1860–1882